Raiyyan2067/API-Architects/README.md

 ## Project Structure

-The project follows a modular architecture to separate API routing, business logic, and data models.
+The project follows a modular architecture to separate API routing, logic, and data models.

 ```text
 .